cloudflare/cloudflare-docs/content/notifications/notification-available.md

 **Who is it for?**

-Enterprise customers who want to receive alerts about spikes in specific services that generate log entries in security events.
+Enterprise customers who want to receive alerts about spikes in specific services that generate log entries in [Security Events](/waf/security-events/paid-plans/).

 For more information, refer to [WAF alerts](/waf/reference/alerts/).